Biography of William Wilberforce

 Hull Grammar School for two years.
 Then Pocklington School in Yorkshire.
 St. John’s College, Cambridge University.

-1766: He went to Hull Grammar School at the age of seven.
+1766: He attended Hull Grammar School at the age of seven.

 1768: Death of William Wilberforce’s father.
 He was sent to London to be looked after and educated by his uncle in St James Place.
 He became influenced by his Aunt’s interest in the Methodist movement and John Wesley.
 His favourite guest Preacher at his local church was the Reverend John Newton who had once been a Captain on a slave ship but had turned to the church later.
 He was a fiery preacher and hymn writer (his most famous is “Amazing Grace”) and had a big effect on Wilberforce.
 Wilberforce’s mother was worried by all this and called him back to Hull.
 He then was sent to Pocklington School in Yorkshire for the next six years and it was here that he wrote his first anti-slavery letter.